People

 Anglo American has been ranked in the top 10 of SDG Benchmarks' 2023 Corporate Human Rights Benchmark, which assesses how the world's most...

-We have embedded our approach to human rights and our expectations for suppliers in our Responsible Sourcing Standard for Suppliers.
+We have also embedded our approach to human rights and our expectations for suppliers in our Responsible Sourcing Standard for Suppliers.

 To help ensure that our supply chain remains ethical and free of modern slavery, we require every supplier that we onboard to comply with specific standards related to the industries or sectors in which they do business.